Light bulbs turned off by volunteers through Sept. 9, 2022

-Tons of carbon dioxide equivalent saved
+Approximate tons of carbon dioxide equivalent saved through Sept.
+9, 2022

-Dollars saved in energy bills
+Approximate dollars saved in energy bills through Spring 2022

 Not in use?
 Turn off the juice!

 iSEE’s Illini Lights Out (ILO) program demonstrates the immense energy-saving impact of simply turning off the lights when you leave a classroom, lab, or study space.
 On a few Friday nights each month, volunteers gather to form mini lights-out brigades and tour campus buildings recording how many lights are left on (and shutting off as many as they can, of course).
 Volunteering takes about an hour and a half, and there are always snacks afterward!
 Thanks to a grant from the Student Sustainability Committee (SSC), ILO has multiple events you can take part in each semester!

 Illini Lights Out began as a one-off event organized by iSEE’s Energy Conservation and Building Standards SWATeam in Spring 2016 — at which students managed to turn out 1,500 lights in just 40 minutes — and expanded to a monthly happening during 2016-17 with the support of a grant from the Student Sustainability Committee (SSC).